 Most of our homeowners will see an increase in their property tax rates this year.
 Below is a list of frequently asked questions that will explain why this increase took place.
-You can also find more information in two Yuma Sun articles dated August 16, 2010, and October 13, 2011.
 As always, if you have any questions, you can contact our district office directly.

 Why did my property taxes go up?